stcorp/harp/doc/python.rst

    :param str filename: Filename of the exported product.
    :param str file_format: File format to use; one of 'netcdf', 'hdf4', or
                            'hdf5'.

+.. py:function:: harp.concatenate(productlist)

+   Combines all HARP products in the list into a single HARP output product.

+   All non-time dependent variables from the input products are made time dependent before concatenating them.

+   Trying to merge input products that do not have the same types of variables will result in an error.

+   The 'index' variable will not be included in the concatenated product.

+   The resulting product will not have a 'source_product' or 'history' global attribute set.

+   :param list productlist: List of harp.Product objects.
+   :returns: Single product containing concatenated content.
+   :rtype: harp.Product

 .. py:function:: harp.to_dict(product)